markmenge/aicmd/README.md

 # AI Command Line Interface

-This Python script, `aicmd.py`, allows you to access ChatGPT from the command line!
+This Python script, `aicmd.py`, allows you to with a single command ask ChatGPT to do tasks from the command line, allowing natural language to quickly do amazing things!

 # Installation Instructions
 - Install python from eg https://www.python.org/